apache/poi/osgi/README.md

 Required to render WMF/EMF images.
 The OSGi bundle is provided by ServiceMix and available in Maven Central: https://mvnrepository.com/artifact/org.apache.servicemix.bundles/org.apache.servicemix.bundles.batik/1.14_1
 2. Saxon
 Required if using as the XSLT and XQuery Processor engine in XML Beans.
-Available in Maven Central (but version might be too old): https://mvnrepository.com/artifact/net.sf.saxon/saxon/8.9.0.4-osgi
+Available in Maven Central: https://mvnrepository.com/artifact/net.sf.saxon/Saxon-HE/12.3
 3. Apache XML Security for Java, Bouncy Castle and XML Commons Resolver These are required to sign or validate signed Office documents.
 The OSGi bundles are available in Maven Central: